weareswat/challenges/2-ux/payment_process.md

 This is not an exam, so there are no right or wrong solutions.
 It’s just a way for us to work together solving a problem.
 This way, you also get an idea of the type of things we do at InvoiceXpress.

-With this challenge we want to see your working style, how you solve problems and how you communicate.
+With this challenge we'd like to see your working style, how you solve problems and how you communicate.
 We also expect you to understand how we work as a team and the types of problems we usually have to deal with.

 ###Next Steps